 Part of the application’s purpose is to determine an applicant’s honesty.
 Omitting or mischaracterizing information about your past could lead an investigator to believe that you are untrustworthy with important government information.

-Young says the best course of action is to acknowledge the conduct, whatever it is, and mitigate.
+Young says the best course of action is to acknowledge the conduct, whatever it is, and mitigate that information with the help of an experienced security clearance attorney.
 There are numerous mitigating factors that are usually applicable.
 If the government discovers or believes that you intentionally omitted information on the SF-86, a personal conduct concern will arise, which is probably the most difficult concern to mitigate.